UniMiBAnalyses/ML4Anomalies/VAE_and_DNN/README.md

 # VAE and DNN
-This folder contains two models (and the related scripts for training) whose architecture comprises a Variational AutoEncoder and a DNN which serves as a classifier.
+This folder contains two models (and the related scripts for training) whose architecture comprises a Variational AutoEncoder and a DNN that serves as a classifier.
 The aim is that of training the model not only to reconstruct a SM sample, but also for discrimination.

 The following scheme represents the model **VAE_DNN_model.py**.